 If you want to reliably reduce customer churn, you’re going to need a scientific, data-driven approach.
 We acted on incomplete data and our early impressions turned out to be totally wrong.
 Customers were slipping through our fingers and we assumed it was a problem with our product.
 We weren’t gathering enough data around why users were leaving and instead relied on feedback from chat support (which was heavily skewed towards product-related issues).
 As we built better methods for tracking cancellation intent, we learned that only 1% of users left due to a software bug or product shortcoming.

 Churn doesn’t feel good.
 Churn is rejection.
-It can be uncomfortable to tackle it head on.
+It can be uncomfortable to tackle it head-on.
 When you've poured your heart and soul into a business for months or years, a cancellation can feel like a punch in the stomach.
-During the early years of Wavve, it was hard not to take it personally when I received a "subscription cancelled" notification from Stripe.
+During the early years of Wavve, it was hard not to take it personally when I received a "subscription canceled" notification from Stripe.

 Let us worry about improving your churn rate so you can stay focused on doing what you do best.

 Ready to check out what Churnkey has to offer?
 Click here to create a free account.